publications

 We propose that college graduates enter the labor market with less uncertainty regarding which career they are most productive in, and study how this characteristic contributes to the unemployment-education gap.
 We document several novel facts to support our hypothesis.
 Notably, college graduates predict their occupation more accurately than those without a college degree.
 We then develop and calibrate a life cycle search model featuring differences in uncertainty by education and learning about one's best career fit.
 Our quantitative analysis suggests large disparities in uncertainty by education, and that such differences can explain a sizeable portion of the unemployment-education gap.

-Inflation, Skill Loss During Unemployment, and TFP in the Long Run, with Bessy Liao
+Inflation, Skill Loss During Unemployment, and TFP in the Long Run, with Fan Liang and Bessy Liao

 We develop a search model with frictional goods and labor markets to study the long run relationship between inflation, unemployment, and TFP when workers lose skills during unemployment.
-As inflation increases, fewer jobs are created, workers experience longer unemployment durations and their skills deteriorate, causing TFP to decline.
+As inflation increases, fewer jobs are created, workers experience longer unemployment durations and lose human capital, causing TFP to decline.
 Our calibrated results show that transitioning from the Friedman rule to 10% annual inflation lowers TFP by 4.3%.
-A stochastic version of the model demonstrates that prolonged periods of inflation, such as the 1970s in the US, can have lasting negative effects on productivity.
+A stochastic version of the model demonstrates that prolonged periods of inflation can have lasting negative effects on productivity.

 Work in progress

-Lifelong Gains from a Strong Start: Early Career Fit, Learning, and the College Wage Premium (with Jie Duan)
+Lifelong Gains from a Strong Start: Early Career Fit, Learning, and the College Wage Premium (with Ismail Baydur and Jie Duan)

 Hibernating papers